joergmlpts/arlo-camera-monitor/README.md

 ![Notification 2](/images/notification2.png)

 The updated notification includes a link to the video, which can be played or downloaded.
-It will also be automatically be downloaded to the `Videos/Arlo` directory.
+It will also automatically be downloaded to the `Videos/Arlo` directory.

 The notifications above were seen on Kubuntu.
 They look slightly different on other systems.
 On Windows, the second notification does not contain web links.
 Instead it